-The Corporation's road maintenance contractor, the Department of Transportation & Infrastructure Renewal (NSTIR), provides summer and winter maintenance on the Cobequid Pass.
-The Corporation pays NSTIR an annual fee for highway maintenance activities.
+The Corporation's road maintenance contractor, the Department of Transportation & Active Transit (NSTAT), provides summer and winter maintenance on the Cobequid Pass.
+The Corporation pays NSTAT an annual fee for highway maintenance activities.
 NSTIR also provides project management services to the Corporation for any capital contracts that are called for highway projects such as re-paving, micro surfacing and structure repairs.

-The Corporation's management team consists of General Manager Paul Richard, P.Eng, Controller Vicki Clark, CPA, CMA, and Administrative Assistant Patricia Belleza, PCP.
+The Corporation's management team consists of General Manager Darren Blundon, Controller Vicki Clark, CPA, CMA, and Administration Assistant Patricia Belleza, PCP.

-The Corporation works with NS TIR's Government liaison, Donald Maillet, P.Eng, as the Transportation Department continues to provide excellent service to the traveling public by maintaining the Cobequid Pass Toll Road as a first class highway facility.
+The Corporation works with NSTAT's Government liaison, Janice Harland, as the Transportation Department continues to provide excellent service to the traveling public by maintaining the Cobequid Pass Toll Road as a first class highway facility.

-The Corporation will continue to provide strong financial management and a safe, well maintained roadway for a quality driving experience.
+The Corporation will continue to provide strong management and a safe, well maintained roadway for a quality driving experience.

-Peter Hackett, P. Eng.
+Peter Hackett, P.Eng.